RushOnline/klipper/docs/Config_Reference.md

 #restart_method:
 #   This controls the mechanism the host will use to reset the
 #   micro-controller.
 The choices are 'arduino', 'cheetah', 'rpi_usb',
-#   and 'command'.
+#   'restart_pin' and 'command'.
 The 'arduino' method (toggle DTR) is common on
 #   Arduino boards and clones.
 The 'cheetah' method is a special
 #   method needed for some Fysetc Cheetah boards.
 The 'rpi_usb' method
 #   is useful on Raspberry Pi boards with micro-controllers powered